-Sperm whale clicks contain energy from 2-20 kHz, with most energy between 10-15 kHz (Møhl et al., 2003) (Figure 25).
-Regular clicks, observed during foraging dives, demonstrate an ICI from 0.25-1 s (Goold and Jones, 1995; Madsen et al., 2002a).
-Short bursts of closely spaced clicks called creaks are observed during foraging dives and are believed to indicate a predation attempt (Wysocki et al., 2006).
-Slow clicks (> 1 sec ICI) are used only by males and are more intense than regular clicks with long inter-click intervals (Madsen et al., 2002b).
+Sperm whale clicks contain energy from 2 to 20 kHz, with most energy between 10 and 15 kHz (Møhl et al., 2003) (Figure 24).
+Regular clicks, observed during foraging dives, demonstrate an ICI from 0.25 to 1 s (Goold and Jones, 1995; Madsen et al., 2002a).
+Short bursts of closely-spaced clicks called creaks are observed during foraging dives and are believed to indicate a predation attempt (Wysocki et al., 2006).
+Slow clicks (> 1 s ICI) are used only by males and are more intense than regular clicks with long inter-click intervals (Madsen et al., 2002b).
 Codas are stereotyped sequences of clicks which are less intense and contain lower peak frequencies than regular clicks (Watkins and Schevill, 1977).
 Effort was not expended to denote whether sperm whale detections were codas or regular or slow clicks.

-Figure 25.
+Figure 24.
 Sperm whale echolocation clicks in LTSA (top) and spectrogram (bottom) recorded at HAT Site A, January 2017.

-Figure 26.
-Sperm whale echolocation clicks detected at HAT Site A from April 2016 to January 2017.
-Left: Mean frequency spectrum of click cluster (solid line) and 25th and 75th percentiles (dashed lines); Center: Distribution of click cluster peak frequencies; Right: Distribution of inter-click intervals (ICI).
+Figure 25.
+Sperm whale echolocation clicks detected at HAT Site B from May 2017 to June 2018.
+Left: Mean frequency spectrum of click cluster (solid line) and 25th and 75th percentiles (dashed lines); Center: Distribution of click cluster peak frequencies; Right: Distribution of inter-click intervals (ICI) within cluster.